Who in the world am I? Ah, thats the great puzzle”

 ✩ Rethinking systems, identity, and belonging through imagination, curiosity, and a double empathy approach.

-Alice’s Wonderland is a space for creativity, neurodivergent-led leadership, critical resistance, and narrative reclamation - bringing together thinkers, creators, and changemakers who see the world differently and want to reshape it on their own terms.
+Alice’s Wonderland is a space for creativity, neurodivergent-led thought leadership, critical resistance, and narrative reclamation - bringing together thinkers, creators, leaders and change-makers who see the world differently and want to reshape it on their own terms.

-In addition, I have just served for 2 years as Autistic Co-Chair of the Brighton & Hove Autism Partnership Board and am active in neurodiversity-focused platforms, ensuring that neurodivergent voices shape policy, services, systemic change and cultural reform.
-I work to advance neuroaffirmative, relational and epistemically just approaches across social, health, and education systems - reimagining outdated structures so they better serve those they were never designed for.
+In addition, I am active on neurodivergent-focused strategic boards and neurodiversity-affirming platforms, ensuring that neurodivergent voices and lived experience shape policy, services, systemic change and cultural reform.
+I work to advance neuroaffirmative, relational, kinship-oriented and epistemically just approaches across social, health, and education systems - reimagining outdated structures so they better serve those they were never designed for.

 What Wonderland Means to Me